 Option Greeks Explained in Crypto

-Options Greeks in trading refer to mathematical measures of how an option’s price reacts to market changes.
+Option Greeks refer to mathematical measures that describe how an option’s price reacts to different market variables.

-• How fast will this option lose value with time?
+How fast will it lose value over time

 The 5 core option greeks in crypto are: